jtonglet/language-identifier/README.md

 Language Identifier model : takes a sentence as input and predict its language.

 The model was trained on the papluca/language-identification dataset available on [HuggingFace](https://huggingface.co/datasets/papluca/language-identification).
 Pre-trained weights are stored in the *model* folder.
-It is possible to train the model on another dataset, as long as it contains 3 columns named "text","labels", and "alphabet".
+It is possible to train the model on another dataset, as long as it contains 2 columns named "text","labels".

 The  model consists of two hierarchical steps :
 1) Identify with regular expressions the main alphabet used in the text